-- The City Council Approved CIP provides \$379.0 million for Schools capital projects.
-This includes the addition of \$65.0 million added by City Council as part of the Add/Delete process to align the George Mason Elementary and Cora Kelly Elementary replacement budgets with the levels contemplated in the School Board Approved FY 2025 - FY 2034 capital funding request. - The Approved CIP includes \$337.3 million to fund the City's Capital Facility Maintenance Programs (CFMPs) and other major renovations (i.e. City Hall). - Stormwater funding totals \$264.1 million and is inclusive of the expanded and accelerated work program to address flood mitigation and stormwater infrastructure that was presented to City Council in January 2021. - Funding to continue implementation of Transit Corridor "B" (Duke Street) and "C" (West End Transitway) totaling \$107.6 million in the ten-year plan. - Funding to continue the City's Street Reconstruction and Repaving program totals \$64.7 million over the ten-year plan. - DASH Bus Fleet Replacements total \$155.3 million over the ten-year plan, which will allow DASH to begin electrification of the bus fleet. - WMATA capital funding totaling \$189.1 million.
+- The City Manager Proposed CIP provides \$314.0 million for Schools capital projects.
+This provides funding for 100% of the Superintendent's Proposed FY 2025 FY 2034 capital funding request. - The Proposed CIP includes \$337.3 million to fund the City's Capital Facility Maintenance Programs (CFMPs) and other major renovations (i.e. City Hall). - Stormwater funding totals \$264.1 million and is inclusive of the expanded and accelerated work program to address flood mitigation and stormwater infrastructure that was presented to City Council in January 2021. - Funding to continue implementation of Transit Corridor "B" (Duke Street) and "C" (West End Transitway) totaling \$107.6 million in the ten-year plan. - Funding to continue the City's Street Reconstruction and Repaving program totals \$64.7 million over the ten-year plan. - DASH Bus Fleet Replacements total \$155.3 million over the ten-year plan, which will allow DASH to begin electrification of the bus fleet. - WMATA capital funding totaling \$189.1 million.
 This capital support includes the City's local match required as part of the State dedicated funding.
 This amount does not include the planned use of NVTC proceeds from State and gas tax funding which the City will use to offset some of the capital costs.